A Perfect 3-Day Yucatan Road Trip Itinerary

 Be sure to also see the best cenotes in Mexico to avoid crowds and tips on how to visit too!

-Cenotes require not wearing any harmful perfumes or chemicals that could disrupt the local ecosystem, you will want to make sure you have biodegradable or eco-friendly sunscreen.
-We recommend this reef-safe sunscreen since it applies evenly unlike other mineral-based sunscreens and they pledge to be climate friendly.
+Cenotes require not wearing any harmful perfumes or chemicals that could disrupt the local ecosystem, you will want to make sure you wash off any sunscreen before entering the cenotes.

 Valladolid